Meeting you where you are.

 “Eating disorders invite disconnection.
 To prevail, eating disorder behaviours – be it restricting, purging, or binging – require a disconnect from the self, from what the body wants and needs.” – Kerrie Jones, Clinical Director

 Elaine runs three different yoga sessions each week: teaching the fundamentals of an embodied practice, introducing flow, and learning to rest and let go.
-Body-Based Therapy involves both talking and mind-body exercises that in allows for a top down / bottom up connection to be made.
-This process encourages clients to experience emotional and physical sensations and learn to navigate them by regulating their nervous system with a combination of awareness – “what’s happening to me?” – mindfulness and self-care.
+Body-Based Therapy involves both talking and mind-body exercises.
+This process encourages clients to experience emotional and physical sensations and learn to navigate them by regulating their nervous system with a combination of awareness, mindfulness and self-care.

-“Rather than it always being about the head looking at the body – being cut off from it so there’s a disconnect – body image works from the inside out, healing those pathways that allow someone to feel at ease in their body.” — Elaine Rutherford, Yoga and Body Awareness Therapist
+“Rather than it always being about the head looking at the body, body image works from the inside out, healing those pathways that allow someone to feel at ease in their body.” — Elaine Rutherford, Yoga and Body Awareness Therapist

 “The act of revealing oneself fully to another and still being accepted may be the major vehicle of therapeutic help.” — Irvin D. Yalom, author of The Gift of Therapy